You are here

 About the Author

-Jim Butterworth was appointed Director of Georgia Emergency Management Agency/Homeland Security by Governor Nathan Deal in January 2015.
+Jim Butterworth was appointed Director of Georgia Emergency Management & Homeland Security Agency by Governor Nathan Deal in January 2015.
 In this position, he serves as the Homeland Security Advisor to the Governor and is responsible for coordinating the state’s preparedness, response and recovery from natural disasters and acts of terrorism.
-Prior to his appointment as GEMA/HS Director, Mr. Butterworth served 4 years as the Adjutant General of Georgia overseeing the Georgia Department of Defense.
+Prior to his appointment as GEMHSA Director, Mr. Butterworth served 4 years as the Adjutant General of Georgia overseeing the Georgia Department of Defense.